 Within the School of Nursing, students must fulfill the requirements for theoretical/didactic and clinical course components of the graduate curriculum, demonstrate academic integrity and ethical conduct, and maintain a level of health which contributes to their meeting course objectives.
 The faculty in the School of Nursing will impose academic probation or dismiss students from the graduate nursing programs as deemed appropriate.
-Progression occurs when a student successfully completes and passes all courses taken in the academic semester.
+These decisions are guided by academic policies and procedures and specific requirements of each program.
+Progression occurs when a student successfully completes all courses and clinical requirements taken in the academic semester.
 Academic probation may be imposed to monitor and support the student's progression through the graduate program of study.

 Students enrolled in a graduate nursing program at The University of Mobile are required to maintain a cumulative grade point average (GPA) of 3.0 in all courses taken toward the degree.
+Students must have a GPA of 3.0 or higher in order to graduate from any graduate nursing program.
 Students not meeting the minimum academic standard will be placed on academic probation.
+Students earning a grade of a C or less on any exam will be referred to the student success center.
+Students earning a grade of a C or less on any writing assignment will be referred to the writing center.

-Graduate nursing students who earn one "C" grade in a non-clinical course will be placed on academic probation, any student that earns a "C" in a clinical course must retake the clinical course, including any clinical hours, before progressing in the program.
-The student must pass a repeated course with a grade of B or higher.
-Any graduate student who earns two "C" grades will be dismissed from their program.
+Graduate nursing students who earn one "C" grade in a non-clinical course will be placed on academic probation, any student that earns a "C" in a clinical or foundational course must retake the course and successfully pass the course with a grade of B or higher, including any clinical hours associated with that course, before progressing in the program.
+Any graduate student who earns two "C" grades in any graduate nursing courses, will be dismissed from their program.